3 Practices That Will Help Drive Innovation in Your Organization

 How do you make “innovation” more than a buzzword?

-A recent CCL survey of 500 senior leaders found that innovation is a key driver of success for 94% of organizations, and 77% of them tried to promote innovation is some way.
+A recent CCL survey of 500 senior leaders found that innovation is a key driver of success for 94% of organizations, and 77% of them tried to promote innovation in some way.
 Even so, just 14% said they were confident about their organization’s ability to drive innovation effectively.

 We expect this gap exists because too many companies invest in structures, programs, and efforts to fuel innovative thinking without also investing in innovation leadership.

 We suggest focusing on the leadership capabilities that drive innovation.
-Here are 3 practices:

 - Is important to you, your team, or the organization — and over which you have some ownership or influence.